 Chapter 13 bankruptcy is a legal process that involves a structured repayment of your debts managed by a trustee over the course of three or five years.
 It’s one of the two most common forms of bankruptcy an individual or married couple can file.
 The other is Chapter 7.
 (This article explains the differences between Chapter 7 and Chapter 13.)

 When does consolidation make sense?

-If you have consistent income and don’t continue spendthrift behaviors that lead you further into debt than consolidation may be an option for debt relief.
+If you have consistent income and don’t continue spendthrift behaviors that lead you further into debt, then consolidation may be an option for debt relief.
 If you consolidate before you’re delinquent on accounts, you can retain good credit.

-However, if your credit is already impacted by your debt challenges, e.g., poor debt-to-income ratio, missed payments, etc., you may not be approved for a new loan or credit card account or, if approved, you may not get favorable terms.
+However, if your credit is already impacted by your debt challenges, e.g., poor debt-to-income ratio, missed payments, etc., you may not be approved for a new loan or credit card account.
+Or, if you are approved, you may not get favorable terms.
 Consolidation is then not an option.

 Ideally, under consolidation, you pay less, resolve debt in a few years and then move forward with financial goals.
 If you instead continue using the credit cards you’ve paid off while still paying on your consolidation loan, you may find yourself deeper in the debt hole.

 Is Chapter 13 the right option?

 “Chapter 13 is not a great option for most people but a palatable one if you’re in the right set of circumstances where you can’t file Chapter 7, you can’t come up with the money to settle, or you need creditor protection,” says Michael Bovee, co-founder of Resolve.
 He advises those who don’t qualify for Chapter 7 to look at other debt relief solutions, such as debt settlement, before filing Chapter 13.